peterwilliams97/twitter_bot/README.md

 This is important.
 It means that 14% of the replies we make could be wrong.
 We calls these [false positives](http://en.wikipedia.org/wiki/Type_I_and_type_II_errors#False_positive_error).

-We therefore run +do_classify.py -e+ to see what these false positives are.
+We therefore run `do_classify.py -e` to see what these false positives are.

       27    0.95: #ItHurts when I get a paper cut. :/ Those little cuts KILL!
      2115   0.98: @crimescript Sounds pretty nasty.
 The worst, medically, I face in my job is a paper cut :o) But then my job is dull &amp; not good book material